 Request two letters of recommendation submitted to email@example.com

-- All students presenting a senior recital will be required to perform a jury for the faculty in the first two weeks of the semester of the scheduled recital.
+All students presenting a senior recital may be required to perform a jury for the faculty in the first two weeks of the semester of the scheduled recital.
 Two-thirds of the program must be concert-ready.
 (Please check with your private teacher about memorization requirements.
 Most recitals should be memorized.)

 **Faculty will review completed recital proposals in the order they were submitted.
 Recital dates will then be offered on a first-come, first-served basis, based on the order in which they were approved.